ALMaclaine/music-player/prompt/prompt_index.md

     - Purpose: Guide the process of identifying and executing code refactoring
     - Use when: Improving code quality, maintainability, or performance without changing external behavior

+15. **git_workflow_prompt.md**
+    - Purpose: Guide the process of managing git branches, committing work, and merging to master
+    - Use when: Starting a new task, committing changes, or completing a feature branch

 Remember to refer to this index when you need guidance on which prompt to use for a specific task or situation in the development process.